 HONEY GARLIC SALMON RECIPE TIPS

-Salmon: You can tell the salmon is done cooking when it is no longer translucent (red or raw) but opaque (pink).
-If the salmon flakes easily when pressed down gently with your finger or a fork (aka it separates easily along the white lines that run across the fillet), it is cooked!
-An easier way is to use a meat thermometer.
-I have several of these at home and they get used very often for chicken breasts and steaks as well so it’s a worthwhile investment.
-Back to salmon, the FDA recommends cooking fish to an internal temperature of 145° F.
+- Salmon – I used about two 8 oz. fillets which is about 1 lb. of salmon.
+You can tell the salmon is done cooking when it is no longer translucent (red or raw) but opaque (pink).
+If the salmon flakes easily when pressed down gently with a fork (aka it separates easily along the white lines that run across the fillet), it is cooked!
+Alternatively, you can use a meat thermometer and check for doneness at the internal temperature of 145° F.

-Searing: I seared the top of the salmon in a skillet over medium-high heat for 1-2 minutes to brown it a little before baking.
-You can do the same thing by broiling the salmon for 1-2 minutes in the oven once it’s done cooking.
-This step is optional though, depending on how you like your salmon and how much work you want to do.
-I like crispy tops so it was worth the extra step for me.
+- Searing – I seared the marinated salmon in a skillet over medium-high heat for 1-2 minutes to brown it a little before baking.
+You can also get the same crispy tops by broiling the salmon for 1-2 minutes in the oven once it’s done cooking.
+This step is optional, depending on how you like your salmon and how much work you want to put in.
+I like crispy tops for the added texture so it was worth the extra step for me.

-Soy sauce: Regular or low sodium soy sauce both work.
-You can also substitute it with tamari or coconut aminos.
+- Soy sauce – Regular or low sodium soy sauce both work.
+You can also substitute soy sauce with tamari.

-Ginger: The ginger part here is optional but it does add a lot of flavor.
-If you’re not a fan, you can skip this and it will not break the recipe.
+- Ginger – Ginger adds a little warmth to the honey garlic sauce and is a staple in Asian cuisine.
+It is optional though so if you’re not a fan, you can skip this and it will not break the recipe.
 Otherwise, use fresh minced ginger or a few dashes of powdered ginger.

 MORE SALMON RECIPES TO TRY